 2. Will I need to Quarantine in Kenya before I can enjoy my Holiday?
 If so, how long?

-3. Are there any Restriction on what I can do and where I can Visit in Kenya?
+3. Are there any Restrictions on what I can do and where I can Visit Kenya?

-Kenya already has a national curfew in place between the hours of 22:00 and 04:00 that will last until May, 2021.
+There are no covid-19 restrictions in the country.
 All visitors are expected to observe social distancing and hygiene precautions.

 4. What Policies has Kenya put in place to help reduce the spread of COVID-19?